Rush Skeletonweed

 Economic:

-Learn to identify Rush Skeletonweed: use the images presented in this profile page to learn how to identify Rush Skeletonweed
+Learn to identify Rush Skeletonweed: Use the images presented in this profile page.

-What to do if you spot it: You can report any Rush Skeletonweed sighting by clicking here.
+What to do if you spot it: You can report any Rush Skeletonweed sighting by visiting our reporting page.

 DO:

-- Ensure plants (particularly flowering heads or root fragments) are bagged or covered to prevent spread during transport to designated disposal sites (e.g., landfill).
+• Ensure invasive plants (particularly flowering heads or root fragments) are bagged or covered to prevent spread during transport to designated disposal sites (e.g., landfill).

 DO NOT:

-- Do not move soil that has been contaminated with Rush Skeletonweed.
+• Move soil that has been contaminated by Rush Skeletonweed

 Control